Deadpool & Wolverine: Box office

 Deadpool & Wolverine grossed $636.7 million in the United States and Canada, and $701.3 million in other territories, for a worldwide total of $1.338 billion.
-The film surpassed Joker (2019) to become the highest grossing R-rated film of all time, doing so in 23 days of release.
+The film surpassed Joker (2019) to become the highest grossing R-rated film of all time, doing so in 23 days.
 It also became the fifth-highest grossing MCU film and the 20th-highest-grossing film of all time during its release.
-Deadline Hollywood calculated the film's net profit as $400 million, the third-highest for a 2024 film, accounting for the $200 million production budget, marketing costs, and other expenses against box office grosses, television and streaming, and home media revenues.
+Deadline Hollywood calculated a net profit of $400 million, the third-highest for a 2024 film, accounting for the reported $200 million production budget, marketing costs, and other expenses against box office grosses, television and streaming, and home media revenues.
+Based on the $429 million net budget, Caroline Reid at Forbes estimated a box office profit of $241 million.
+This did not take into account marketing costs or revenues from streaming, home media, and merchandise.

 Fandango said ticket pre-sales for the film were the site's best for 2024 and any R-rated film, while AMC Theatres said 200,000 people bought first-day tickets which was the most sales for any R-rated film at the theater chain.
 Pamela McClintock of The Hollywood Reporter predicted the film would debut to more than $100 million, something no 2024 film release had done by late May.
 Tracking services projected it would open between $160–165 million in the U.S. and Canada, and between $340–360 million worldwide.
 The latter took into consideration substantial walk-up business observed from Latino and Hispanic moviegoers for recent films.